mossblaser/slidie/_sources/speaker-notes.rst.txt

 Speaker notes can be added to a slide by creating a text box whose first line contains ``###`` (three hashes).
 The remainder of the textbox contains the speaker notes in markdown_ format.
-Any special SVG text formatting will be ignored.
+SVG text formatting is ignored.

 .. _markdown: https://en.wikipedia.org/wiki/Markdown